Maxammus/Serfs/README.md

 * When doing actions that add items to the serfs inventory (Digging, harvesting, etc) if the serf cannot carry the item it will attempt to drop all non-tool items to the drop-to container.
 Supported actions can be changed in serfs.properties
 * When tools reach 10 damage the serf will repair it.
 * Serfs start every action at max stamina
-* When too hungry to start an action they will regain some food at the cost of some nutrition.
+* When too hungry to start an action they will regain food at the cost of nutrition.
+* Improving automatically chooses the lowest quality of the chosen item type nearby every action.
+Water is automatically refilled from the selected take container as well as the lowest quality material that can be used to improve.
+Only glowing metal lumps are chosen, and cold ones dropped into the drop container.

 **Configuration:** Many options to get exactly what you want from the mod.
 Action blacklist, whitelist, max serfs per player, tradeable serfs, and more.